OpenfabricAI Page pattern

 • Lower-cost and efficient execution

-• Data provenance, privacy, and ownership
+• Data provenance, personal data protection, and ownership

 • A trustless ecosystem

-The above are vital to the advancement of AI but there are a few more important needs, such as a collaborative innovative environment, an incentivized marketplace, and interoperability between AI agents for new developments to take place at a rapid, industry-changing pace.
+The above are vital to the advancement of AI projects.
+However, there are a few more important needs, such as a collaborative innovative environment, an incentivized marketplace, and interoperability between AI agents for new developments to take place at a rapid, industry-changing pace.
 This is because it is the wider community of innovators, academics, and small businesses who drive innovation.
-The current bottleneck is the siloed nature of progress centered around large, centralized AI companies.
-With decentralized AI, we open a vast swath of options on how the architecture of the future will be built.

-OpenFabric AI crystalizes this approach by leveraging Smart Economy concepts, incentivizing data providers, AI innovators, and Infrastructure Providers in the supply and demand of AI services.
-This commodification of access to AI – using the blockchain as an access layer – allows the community to function as a cradle of innovation, securing IP and stimulating fair competition between all participants.
-Service Consumers also inherently benefit from this architectural design as they can now leverage a collaborative environment with seamless interoperability of sophisticated complex AI agents.
+This commodification of access to AI – leveraging blockchain technology as an access layer – allows the community to function as a cradle of innovation.
+This helps the secure IP and stimulate fair competition between all participants.
+Service Consumers also inherently benefit from this architectural design.
+Therefore, they can now leverage a collaborative environment with seamless interoperability of sophisticated complex AI agents.

 AI at the Edge